Hyperthermia, Sauna, Immunotherapy and Vitamin C for Cancer

 c.
 Hyperthermia side effects

 Side effects depend on what part of the body is treated and how high the temperature is raised.
-Whole-body and regional hyperthermia can cause nausea, vomiting, and diarrhea.
+Whole-body and regional hyperthermia can cause nausea, vomiting, and diarrhoea.
 More serious, though rare, side effects can include problems with the heart, blood vessels, and other major organs.
 (Source)

 Because localized and whole-body hyperthermia are frequently used in combination with other cancer therapies including chemotherapy and radiation, adverse effects from these treatments may appear immediately or later.